Subscription Clause: Clauses of Memorandum of Association

 Name, address, occupation, and signature of the witness.

-NRI and foreign national subscribers
+NRI and foreign national subscribers to the subscription clause

 If they are residents of a nation that falls under the Hague Apostille Convention, 1961, their signature, address, and proof of identification need to be authorized by a public notary of their country and need to be duly attested as required by the Hague Convention.